-1 Sum of the Bank and the Trust Bank

-2 Excluding loans to government and governmental institutions and including foreign currency-denominated loans (+¥0.8 trillion from Mar.
-31, 2022 when the impact of foreign exchange fluctuations is excluded) 3 Loans booked in overseas branches, MUAH, Krungsri, Bank Danamon, the Bank

-(China), the Bank (Malaysia) and the Bank (Europe) 4 U.S. Bancorp
+- 1 Sum of the Bank and the Trust Bank - 2 Excluding loans to government and governmental institutions and including foreign currency-denominated loans (+¥0.8 trillion from Mar.
+31, 2022 when the impact of foreign exchange fluctuations is excluded) - foreign exchange fluctuations is excluded) 3 Loans booked in overseas branches, MUAH, Krungsri, Bank Danamon, the Bank (China), the Bank (Malaysia) and the Bank (Europe) - 4 U.S. Bancorr